mateibarbu19/parallel-and-distributed-algorithms/laboratories/lab-04/README.md

 of `d[k][j]` to the other threads.
 The solution I found was inserting a barrier before computing the new values for line `k` in matrix `d`.

-Source: *Introduction to Parallel Computing*, by Grama, Karypis, Kumar and Gupta
+Cite: *Introduction to Parallel Computing*, by Grama, Karypis, Kumar and Gupta

 Code sources: `./shortestPathsFloyd_Warshall/*`